 Growth factors are given before collecting stem cells for a stem cell transplant.
 Stem cells develop into blood cells, such as white blood cells.
 Daily growth factor injections make the bone marrow produce many more stem cells than normal.
 These extra stem cells spill over into the bloodstream.
 They are then collected by a machine.

 You have the stem cells through a drip after having high dose chemotherapy.
 In ALL, most stem cells are collected from a donor.

 How you have growth factors

-You have growth factors as an injection under the skin.
-This is usually in the tummy (abdomen), or into an arm or a leg.
+You usually have growth factors as an injection under the skin.
+This might be in the tummy (abdomen), or into an arm or a leg.

 Growth factor type

 Doctors sometimes use the growth factor called granulocyte colony stimulating factor or G-CSF during ALL treatment.

 - pegfilgrastim- this is a long acting type